ebonfowl/CodexScriptum/README.md

 Scripts I made for research and data analysis

 # CMJ_Calcs.py
 Python script to calculate the power produced in a counter-movement jump from trajectory and force plate data.
+Also contains code which re-organizes combined over-under trajectory and force files into a long format for analysis.

 # DCM_LGM.R
 R script using linear growth modeling to fit growth trends for participants' cognitive health response to a health coaching intervention.